The other day someone asked me, “When it comes to Artificial Intelligence and the Industrial Internet of Things (IIoT), when will enough be enough?”

 As widespread as Word

-With razor thin profit margins in manufacturing and an increasing need for companies to be agile, decision-makers must be able to perform analytics fast, ultimately in real-time.
+With razor thin profit margins in manufacturing and an increasing need for companies to be agile, decision-makers must be able to perform analytics fast.
 Artificial Intelligence will fulfill its goal when that day comes.
 Applying analytics would be as ubiquitous as using Microsoft Word to write documents.

 One challenge is for people to “unlearn” some of the hype.
 That’s the result of Peak of Inflated Expectations that Gartner’s hype cycle warns us about.
 It requires taking a step back and focusing on fundamentals.
 We recommend developing a roadmap that identifies the problem and a path to desired results.